 Tilia is a busy restaurant in Linden Hills, right by Lake Harriet and Lake Calhoun.
 Seating is tight, the conversations are loud, and they don’t take reservations, so it’s best to arrive early and enjoy a drink while you wait.
 Their menu is filled with simple dishes that are always good regardless of the day or time, like a great cheeseburger, a fish taco torta, and carbonara pasta with bacon and egg mousse.
 Tilia is also super kid-friendly.

 Minnesota is not France, but if you want to feel like you’re almost in Paris for a few hours, head to St. Genevieve in Lynnhurst.
 It’s the kind of place that you spend an entire afternoon at, especially once you start sampling from their long list of champagnes.
 Like its sister restaurant Tilia, this French bistro does both shared and large plates, but the tartines are what you should focus on.
-Order both the beet and salmon options, some wine, and see where your afternoon goes.
+Order both the beet and salmon options and some wine, then see where your afternoon goes.
 The menu changes throughout the day, but no matter what time you walk in, there will always be something that you’ll want to try.

 Regardless of the time of year, it’s good to have a spot where it always feels kind of like summer, even when it’s zero degrees out and there’s a foot of snow on the ground.
 That’s why we love Hola Arepa in Lyndale.
-Between the colorful interior and good cocktails, it’s an easy place to forget about the North Pole-approved parka that you wore to get there.
+Between the colorful interior and good cocktails, it’s an easy place to go to forget about the North Pole-approved parka that you wore to get there.
 Their arepas, which come filled with everything from chimichurri chicken to shredded beef and plantain, are also really excellent, as are the fresh salsas and guacamole.
 If you come for brunch, make sure to get the chorizo and egg arepa and don’t forget to order a mini churro too.